Open Data Hub logo

 Online Store

 The data store that is used for low-latency feature retrieval.
 The online store is used for real-time inference.
-Examples of online stores include Redis, GCP Datastore, and DynamoDB.
+Examples of online stores include Redis, Google Cloud Datastore, and DynamoDB.

 Server